RMWinslow/RMWinslow.github.io/econ/UMNelectives.md

 <!--## Some Notes Elective Offerings-->

-First, some of the obvious connections.
+First, some of the obvious connections:

 We briefly discussed a Small Open Economy using chapters 16 and 17 of Williamson.
 As you might expect,